 From up top start your winding your way down, but not before you get to the famous photo spot in the steep street where the houses on your right will be painted in red, green, yellow and blue.
 I was pretty curious what is the reason behind it, but no could tell me.
 I was determined to find it out, but people here dont speak any English.
 To communicate with the friendly locals be prepared to laugh a lot!

 To finish your Istanbul off the beaten track adventure head to Cooklife, a lovely spot down in the main street of Fener Balat.
 You won't probably expect this place here, but the area is changing.
 There are a lot of hip and trendy places popping up.
 Cooklife is one of these hip coffee place where you will meet young locals working on their Macbooks, groups of friends drinking a good cup of Chai Latte or fellow travellers that just like you want to unwind from a cool adventure.
 Don’t forget to try a delicious piece of one of the homemade cakes.
 Places like this are a litle upscale but still very affordable.
 Although Turkey is a cheap country to travel, buying a sim card in Turkey is not cheap for tourists.

 Did you know that luxury accommodation in Istanbul is very much affordable?
 Check out the great deals on Agoda, my article Best Luxury Hotels in Besiktas or see which hotels TripAdvisor is recommending.

 Looking for another cool thing to do in Istanbul?
 Let me show you a video how to get to Buyuk Valide Han?
-Ok, I understand you have never heard of, but I am sure you want to go there as this is one of the unique things to do in Istanbul.
+Ok, I understand you have never heard of it, but I am sure you want to go there as this is one of the unique things to do in Istanbul.
 Click on the link to read my article about it and take a look at the video I created how to get to this mysterious rooftop that has the best view of Istanbul!
-I was also lucky to be part of a press trip organized by the Turkish Tourism board to the Edirne Mosque.
-Check out how a group of international travel bloggers survived a 11.00 am wine tasting.
+I was also lucky to be part of a press trip organized by the Turkish Tourism board, which made me visit the Edirne Mosque from Istanbul.
+Check out how a group of international travel bloggers survived the 11.00 am wine tasting.

 Let these amazing deals with Qatar Airways fuel your wanderlust and get around the world cheaper than ever!